digitaltembo/readings/_posts/2014-01-01-The-Best-of-H.P.-Lovecraft:-Bloodcurdling-Tales-of-Horror-and-the-Macabre.md

 ---
 title: "The Best of H.P.
+Lovecraft:"
-Lovecraft: Bloodcurdling Tales of Horror and the Macabre"
+subtitle: "Bloodcurdling Tales of Horror and the Macabre"
 author: H.P.
 Lovecraft
 authorSort: Lovecraft, H.P.
 pageCount: 406